 Emma received her Doctorate of Physical Therapy from Emory University in 2015 and is currently completing an orthopedic physical therapy residency at Mercer University.
 Emma is a physical therapist based in Atlanta, GA and provides physical therapy services for Atlanta Ballet and numerous other professional dance companies in the Atlanta Metro.
 Emma"s clinical interests include dance medicine, orthopedics, sports medicine, manual therapy and vestibular rehabilitation.
 Emma has previously presented on the use of Pilates in for injury prevention of adolescent dancers.

 Roy is an assistant professor at the University of Maryland Baltimore.
-His mission is to help elevate the practice of physical therapy at either end of the spectrum, both by training fellows and by teaching entry-level students.
-He teaches primarily in the areas of manual therapy, chronic pain, and EBP.
+His professional mission is to help elevate the practice of physical therapy at either end of the spectrum, both by training fellows and by teaching entry-level students.
+He teaches primarily in the areas of manual therapy, persistent pain, and EBP.
 Roy’s research interests focus on the non-medical management of musculoskeletal conditions and the ramifications of referral-for-profit in healthcare.
-Roy has served the profession for many years through AAOMPT (multiple committees), APTA (House of Delegates), ABPTS (Specialization Academy of Content Experts), and ABPTRFE (Accreditation Services Committee).
+Roy has served the profession for many years through multiple AAOMPT committees, the APTA House of Delegates, ABPTS (Specialization Academy of Content Experts), and ABPTRFE (Accreditation Services Committee).

 Jennifer attended Texas Women"s University where she graduated with her doctorate in physical therapy in 2012.
 After graduating, Jennifer joined the outpatient orthopedic physical therapy team at Quentin Mease Hospital.
 She is adjunct faculty for the Harris Health Orthopedic Residency Program and is a clinical instructor and guest lecturer for student physical therapists.
 She received the Outstanding Clinical Instructor of the Year Award in 2014.

 Julie Fritz PT, PhD